 It’s not easy to explain correct form and trouble-shoot an entire class of individuals by describing what we’ll feel if we’re doing it right, what we’ll feel if we’re doing it wrong, and how to modify it if it feels like there’s too much strain.

 She was naming back muscles I’d never heard of but could feel working, explaining the difference between isomentric and isotonic weight training movements, and constantly scanning the mirrors for errors in form that she could correct with a gentle reminder to the class.

 I was so impressed that I later googled her and discovered she was a journalist for 25 years before becoming a Yoga, Pilates, Core Synergy and Barre instructor.
 She has professional ballet training (I was so not surprised) and has published a book about her experience as a journalist in the Maasai village in Kenya.

-You can be in the room with the most amazing people and have no idea.
+You can be in a room with the most amazing people and have no idea.